jatkin-wasti/python_FizzBuzz_OOP/README.md

             return num
 ```
 ### Fizz class
+- This class is the child class to the FizzBuzz class
+- It inherits all functionality from the FizzBuzz class but also defines the Fizz number
+- It has a fizz_checker method that checks if the passed number is a multiple of the Fizz number
+- Depending on the result it either returns the "Fizz" string or the passed number
 ```
 from fizzbuzz import FizzBuzz  # Importing the FizzBuzz class so that we can inherit from it